D7EAD/NodeSetup/README.md

 <br/>

 # Notes
+Ater you run nyx (this is after running NodeSetup), it may show a message saying "Relaying Disabled."
+If this is so, wait a couple of seconds and then it will turn red and read "Tor is Disconnected."
+Once this shows, press <b>R</b> and all will be up and running.

 NodeSetup has only been tested on the Debian distribution and not CentOS, Fedora, or Arch.
 Since I am a Debian nerd, I will leave any reporting of misconfigured distro-oriented Makefile calls up to the users.
 I will gladly fix them for anyone who reports, as privacy is very important!